p0ch1ta/VSkipper/README.md

 </p>

 ## About VSkipper
-SkipIntro is an app for macOS that allows you to skip intros/openings and credits/endings in your video files while using VLC media player.
+An app for macOS that allows you to skip intros/openings and credits/endings in your video files while using VLC media player.
 The app helps to save time by automatically detecting and skipping these sequences.